UMWEDU/umw-admissions-sync/_pages/visit.md

 One springtime stroll under the magnificent pale-pink blossoms of the cherry trees on Campus Walk, and you won’t want to leave.
 Whatever the season, it’s always a great time to visit the University of Mary Washington.
 Meet our master teachers; catch up with current students; check out our classrooms, stately Georgian architecture, and beautiful wooded campus; and explore historic downtown Fredericksburg.
 There are so many ways to get to know us!
 <h2>Virtual Visits</h2>
 <ul>
- 	<li><a href="https://admissions.umw.edu/portal/webinars"><strong>Virtual Information Sessions</strong></a>: Pre-registration is required for the online webinars including daily information sessions and special topics.
-Please check the calendar for dates and times of sessions and to register.</li>
+ 	<li><a href="https://admissions.umw.edu/portal/webinars"><strong>Virtual Information Sessions</strong></a>: Pre-registration is required for the online webinars including daily information sessions and special topics.</li>
- 	<li><strong><a href="https://admissions.umw.edu/portal/webinars">Virtual transfer sessions</a>:</strong> Transfer information sessions are also held at 4 p.m.
+ 	<li><strong><a href="https://admissions.umw.edu/portal/webinars">Virtual transfer sessions</a>:</strong> Sessions are held at 4 p.m.
 Monday-Friday.
 Attend the sessions and learn about the admissions process at UMW.</li>
  	<li><a href="https://admissions.umw.edu/portal/admission_interviews"><strong>Interviews</strong></a>: Applying to UMW as a first-year student?
 Share who you are with our Admissions staff directly.
 Interviews are not required, but will place you in consideration for a “Taking Flight” scholarship that ranges between $1,000-$2,000.
 Interviews are reserved for high school seniors for fall 2021 admission candidates and are available between July 1-February 1.
 Students must apply to UMW prior to interviewing.
 The interview must be completed by February 1 for consideration.
 You can also schedule your interview directly with your admissions counselor.
 Find out who your <a href="https://admissions.umw.edu/register/?id=5e2a8316-a566-4f82-92e5-89af7a4b3498">counselor</a> is and then select your counselor below to see their interview schedule and availability:
 <ul>
  	<li><a href="https://admissions.umw.edu/portal/InterviewsOfficeHours_AdamMoore">Adam Moore</a></li>